ValentinLafargue/Inspection/README.md

 <details>
 <summary> Data </summary>

-contains the datasets in csv which we used, the csv are naturally too heavy for the Github 50Mo limit, hence they are downloadable here : (hidden for double blind peer review)
+contains the datasets in csv which we used, the csv are naturally too heavy for the Github 50Mo limit, hence they are downloadable here: [drive](https://drive.google.com/drive/folders/1LoHXfnelYLZf0b8Dbo3OqqlaKo-51IPY)
 </details>

 <details>